andremann/SKG-IF/docs/source/venues.rst

 ISSN
 ----
-:Description: The ISSNs used by this venue.
+:Description: The ISSNs used by a venue.
 :Type: String
 :Use: optional, (0..*)
 :Representation: XML element ``issn``